 Before the sunsets head to the Gediminas Castle Tower for views over Vilnius.
 You can walk up the hill for free and enjoy the sunset or enter the tower for a fee of five Euro, which will also get you higher up.
 The tower is open seven days/week from 1000-2000.
 If you’re willing to walk further and want better views, instead head to the Three Crosses where you can walk up the hill for free.

-As you can tell, there’s many ways to fill your day if you plan on spending one day in Vilnius.
+As you can tell, there are many ways to fill your day if you plan on spending one day in Vilnius.
 From the art scene to the culture, and everything in between; Vilnius is a city that should be explored.
 So next time you find yourself in Europe or craving something more “off the beaten path”, try out Lithuania.
 It truly impressed me.